corley/ng-startup-documentation/docs/04-grunt.md

 # Grunt

 [Grunt](http://gruntjs.com) is a node tasks manager that help you to configure and reuse your application flow.

-## Task
+## Tasks
-This is a list of more important task that we use in ng-startup.
+This is a list of the major tasks available ngStartup.

 ```bash
 grunt appconf